sbmpost/AutoRaise/README.md

     6. Give permissions to AutoRaise in System/Accessibility
     7. Right click the menu bar balloon at top, then select preferences

-*Important*: When started, AutoRaise is disabled by default.
-Right click on the balloon icon in the menubar to change the defaults and left click to start AutoRaise.
-You will see a dialog asking you to enable Accessibility in System Preferences.
-If you see an older AutoRaise item with balloon icon in the Accessibility pane, first remove it **completely** (clicking the minus).
+*Important*: When you enable Accessibility in System Preferences, if you see an older AutoRaise item with balloon icon in the Accessibility pane, first remove it **completely** (clicking the minus).
 Then stop and start AutoRaise clicking the balloon icon, and the item should re-appear so that you can properly enable Accessibility.

 **Compiling AutoRaise**